 The Ramadan school timings will go into effect immediately after students return from spring break, which is due to begin from Sunday, March 28 and continue till April 8.

 Students will resume studies on Sunday, April 11, and the Ramadan timings will continue until Eid Al-Fitr.

 The Holy Month is expected to begin on Monday, April 12, or Tuesday, April 13, depending on the sighting of the moon.

 Schools have also informed students that the hybrid model of learning, combining both distance education and in-person classes, will continue during the third semester.

-Neeraj Bargava, Principal of Abu Dhabi Indian School, said they would open the school from 9.30am until 3.30pm; however, class hours would be from 10am to 2pm, as directed by the education authorities.
+Neeraj Bargava, Principal of Abu Dhabi Indian School, said they would open the school from 9.30am until 3.30pm; however, class hours would not exceed five hours, as directed by the education authorities.